top of page

 We provide comprehensive assistance dog training, supporting you from puppyhood to a fully trained assistance dog, guiding you at each stage of the journey.

-Video Library: Gain instant access to over 450 on-demand video tutorials, covering everything from puppy training and socialisation to basic and advanced obedience, distraction-proofing, public access skills, and behavioural challenges.
+Video Library: Gain instant access to over 450 on-demand video tutorials, covering everything from puppy training and socialisation to basic and advanced obedience, recall, lead walking, household manners, distraction-proofing, public access skills, and behavioural challenges.

-Practical Support: We hold monthly workshops exclusively for our assistance dog members, offering hands-on support for awards, temperament assessments, and task training.
+Practical Support: We hold optional monthly workshops in Surrey exclusively for our assistance dog members, offering hands-on support for awards, temperament assessments, and task training.
+Residential training UK wide and One to One lesson options in Surrey, Sussex and Stafford are also available to utilise alongside the online programme to give your dog's training a boost

 Current list of tasks available to choose from